- Lion's Mane Mushroom Spray & Grow Kit

 3) Fill the sprayer included in your kit with tap water and spritz the plastic where you sliced your 'X' shape.
 Spritz your kit at least twice daily - more if you're in a particularly dry climate.
 (If your mushrooms start to grow but dry up and die, your growing conditions may be too dry and you should make a humidity tent!
 See instructions below).

 4) Place your kit in the most humid part of your home and outside of direct sunlight.
 We suggest putting it on a kitchen counter close to a sink.
 The mushroom mycelium will sense the oxygen in the air and produce mushroom 'pins,' another term for 'baby mushrooms.'
 This will usually begin to happen within two weeks of slicing the plastic.

-5) Harvest when the mushroom forms visible 'teeth' and before it starts to yellow.
+5) Harvest before the caps flatten out and become concave.
 Mushrooms grow quickly, so when you spot your first pins keep an eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.